 The bill aims to clarify the ability of law enforcement to contact juvenile witnesses and victims who are not suspected of any criminal involvement.
 It amends RCW 13.40.740 to ensure that law enforcement can engage with these juveniles without the presumption of criminal activity.
-The legislation emphasizes the importance of providing juveniles with access to legal counsel before they waive any constitutional rights during interactions with law enforcement, particularly when they are detained based on probable cause of criminal involvement.
+The legislation emphasizes the importance of providing juveniles with access to legal counsel before they waive any constitutional rights during interactions with law enforcement, particularly in situations where they are detained or asked for consent to search.

 Statutes affected: